build-on-aws/content/posts/llm-falcon-40b-model-deployment/index.md

 ### 3.2 Retrieve the Hugging Face LLM DLC

-The Hugging Face LLM DLC is a new dedicated inference container that makes it easy to deploy LLM in a secure hosting environment.
+The Hugging Face LLM DLC is a dedicated inference container that makes it easy to deploy LLMs in a secure hosting environment.
 The DLC is powered by Text-Generative Inference ([TGI](https://github.com/huggingface/text-generation-inference)), an open source, purpose-built solution for deploying and servicing large language models (LLM).
 TGI uses tensor parallelism and dynamic batching to enable high-performance text generation for the most popular open source LLM.
 With the Hugging Face LLM Inference DLC launched on Amazon SageMaker, developers can get an LLM experience that supports high concurrency and low latency.

-Deploying model with the Hugging Face LLM DLC, first of all, we need to retrieve the container `uri` and provide it to the `HuggingFaceModel` model class, and point to that image using `image_uri`.
+To deploy the model with the Hugging Face LLM DLC, first of all, we need to retrieve the container `uri` and provide it to the `HuggingFaceModel` model class, and point to that image using `image_uri`.

 To retrieve the Hugging Face LLM DLC in Amazon SageMaker, we can use the `get_huggingface_llm_image_uri` method provided by the Amazon SageMaker SDK.
 This method allows us to retrieve the URI of the required Hugging Face LLM DLC based on the specified `backend`, `session`, `region`, and `version`.
 The example code is as follows: